brentvollebregt/nitratine.net/posts/spotify-playlist-downloader/post.md

 4. Go to [https://developer.spotify.com/my-applications](https://developer.spotify.com/my-applications) and create an app to get a client_id and client_secret key pair
 5. Put these keys in settings.json
 6. Go to [http://ffmpeg.zeranoe.com/builds/](http://ffmpeg.zeranoe.com/builds/) and download ffmpeg.
-7. Extract the files from the zip and copy ffmpeg.exe, ffplay.exe and ffprobe.exe from the /bin folder to the location of spotify_album_downloader.py *(you can also put these in a location that is reference by the PATH variable if you wish)*
+7. Extract the files from the zip and copy ffmpeg.exe, ffplay.exe and ffprobe.exe from the /bin folder to the location of spotify_album_downloader.py *(you can also put these in a location that is referenced by the PATH variable if you wish)*

 ## Usage
 1. Get the URI of a Spotify playlist by clicking the three dots at the top to show then menu and click share.
 In this sub-menu, click "Copy Spotify URI"; this will copy the URI to your clipboard.